Silarn/EDMC-BioScan/README.md

 Once per system, you can attempt to fetch any data from EDSM.
 This is helpful if you log out in the middle of scanning a system and lose the data from the previous session.
 Unfortunately, EDSM's API does not currently provide access to biological signal info, so you will have to manually look up signals for planets that haven't been mapped yet.
-The journals do resend the detailed signal info from previously mapped planets, though you may need to relog or jump back into a system to trigger the journal event.
+The journals do resend the detailed signal info from previously mapped planets, though you may need to relog or revisit the planet to trigger the journal event.

-So if you were in the middle of scanning samples on a planet, fetching data from EDSM should get you the species list again.
+If you were in the middle of scanning samples on a planet, fetching data from EDSM should get you the species list again.
 However, your scan progress will be lost so completed species will display as unscanned.

 ### Version 1.5+: Color Calculations